ILO engages West African journalists on reframing labour migration reportage

 Chinyangarara warned against the dangers of forced labour and unethical recruitment, noting they are not only violations of international labour standards but acts that rob individuals of dignity, safety, and access to decent work.

-On his part, Louis Thomasi, Regional Director of the IFJ Africa office in Dakar, Senegal, stressed that African journalists must rise to the responsibility of ethical, accurate, and gender-sensitive reporting, especially in a digital age prone to misinformation and misuse of artificial intelligence in media.
+on his part, Mr. Pa Louis Thomasi, Regional Director of the IFJ Africa office in Dakar, Senegal, stressed that African journalists must rise to the responsibility of ethical, accurate, and gender-sensitive reporting, especially in a digital age prone to misinformation and misuse of artificial intelligence in media.

 “The Action Plan seeks to ensure the media plays a vital role in promoting the rights of migrants and advancing Africa’s story,” Thomasi affirmed.